ASH: Russia escalation cost/benefit

 (-) Far from showing divisions in the West, Putin’s coercive diplomacy has shown him as the real threat to European security.
 Even in Germany and France the PR campaign has been lost by Putin and public opinion is shifting against him.
 The West is uniting around the idea that Putin is the problem and needs to be countered.

-(-) This crisis and the pressures put on energy market markets in Europe will re-enforce the view that Russia is an unreliable energy supply.
-Irrespective of NS2 this will accelerate Europe’s diversification against Russian energy and Russian trade in general.
+(-) This crisis and the pressures put on energy market markets in Europe will re-enforce the view that Russia is an unreliable energy supplier.
+Irrespective of NS2 this will accelerate Europe’s diversification away from Russian energy and Russian trade in general.
 This will weaken Russia’s economy and increase its dependence on China.
-This might not be that appealing for Putin as ultimately Russia faces a huge security threat from China in its Far East.
+This might not be that appealing for Putin, as ultimately Russia faces a huge security threat from China in its Far East.

 (-) Ukraine did not buckle.
 It cemented opposition in the country to Russian rule.
 Ukrainians rallied to join self-defence units.
 Ukrainian sovereignty was enhanced.
 The West came out clearly in defence of its sovereignty and right to self-determination.

 (-) Ukraine is now being re-armed at an accelerated pace.
-If that was a prime focus of Moscow’s concerns Ukraine and it’s allies are working harder now to enable it to be better defend itself.
-US military aid increased yo $600m, the Brits.
-Balts, Dutch, Czechs, Poles, Canadians all stepped up military support.
+If that was a prime focus of Moscow’s concerns Ukraine and its allies are working harder now to enable it to be better defend itself.
+US military aid increased to $600m; the Brits, Balts, Dutch, Czechs and Canadians all stepped up military support.

-So next time if Putin decides to pull the trigger the costs to win any military victory will be much higher.
+So next time if Putin decides to pull the trigger the costs required to win any military victory will be much higher.

 (-) Putin is further damaging Russia’s image as an investment destination.
 Geopolitical and sanctions risks have increased.
-Fewer foreign investors will want to invest in Russia and those there will reduce exposure.
+Fewer foreign investors will want to invest in Russia and those that are there will reduce exposure.
 That means higher cost of capital and lower growth.
-It means lower living standards for Russians, and a greater risk to Putin of a Kazakh style social revolution.
-This has weakened Putin at home - even though he will meet that with more repression.
+It means lower living standards for Russians, and a greater risk to Putin of a Kazakh-style social revolution.
+This has weakened Putin at home – even though he will meet that with more repression.
 But the latter just creates a vicious cycle of less foreign investment, lower growth and living standards.

-Net - Net I would argue that Putin will come out as a net loser from the current crisis.
-Does he see it the same way.
-If so will he escalate from here?
+Net – net I would argue that Putin will come out as a net loser from the current crisis.
+Does he see it the same way?
+If so, will he escalate from here?